Key Takeaways

 The platforms worth choosing are the ones that run the whole desk rather than bolting AI onto one stage of it.
 A platform can be excellent at its one channel and still stall the moment a request has to act, whether that's resetting a credential, granting access, or reaching a device.

-We ran each platform through the same lifecycle, from how a request comes in to whether it actually gets resolved and whether the outcome was logged and measured, and compared them on four things: how much each one does on its own (execution authority), how far it reaches into the systems where work happens, from identity and devices to HR and ITSM (integration reach), what guardrails hold when an agent acts unsupervised (governance), and how quickly a team gets from “rollout” to “resolved requests.”
+We compared each platform through the same lifecycle, from how a request comes in to whether it actually gets resolved and whether the outcome was logged and measured, and compared them on four things: how much each one does on its own (execution authority), how far it reaches into the systems where work happens, from identity and devices to HR and ITSM (integration reach), what guardrails hold when an agent acts unsupervised (governance), and how quickly a team gets from “rollout” to “resolved requests.”

 Matching a Platform to Your Current Desk